Signup

 2. It's good to let people know what they're in for before they fill out a form.
 Michael added some pointers via a Statement block.
 Again, he used a custom image and button text to personalize things.

-3. The core of the SwagUp product picker typeform is a series of product lists split into categories.
+3. The core of the SwagUp product picker form is a series of product lists split into categories.
 Customers must choose if they want to pick a product from a particular category.
-If they say yes, they are presented with the list of products in that category and can pick one.
+If they say yes, they're presented with the list of products in that category and can pick one.
 If they say they don't want a product in that category, it skips to the next category.
 A bit like this:

-5. Now to add the list of coffee mugs for the person to choose.
+5. Now to add the list of coffee mugs for the person to choose from.
 This is done via a Picture Choice question.
-SwagUp used the super-size picture option and enabled Multiple Selection, so people can pick as many items as they like (you can apply a selection limit here, if you like).
+SwagUp kept Show labels togged on, used the Supersize picture option, and enabled Multiple Selection, so people can pick as many items as they like (you can apply a selection limit here if you like).

 6. Next, create another Yes/No question, this time for the next product category.
 In SwagUp's case this was tumblers…